- University >

 Dr. Katja Specht, Vice President Technische Hochschule Mittelhessen - Sustainable building in teaching and practice

-Prof. Maik Neumann, Department of Civil Engineering, THM - Factor X – Resource and climate-friendly construction
+Prof. Maik Neumann, Department of Building, THM - Factor X – Resource and climate-friendly construction

 Klaus Dosch, Factor X Agency, India / ResScore GmbH, Siek/Aachen - discussion